52ForPeerReview/S0AndS0/.github/README.md

 To setup your own blog within the `52ForPeerReview` sub-domain, please review the posts found on the [Home Page][52forpeerreview__gh_pages__home] for this Organization.

-If you have made a Fork of the `gh-pages-template` repository then please modify this file and the `_config.yml` file, first via the `after-fork.sh` script, eg...
+If you have made a Fork of the `S0AndS0` repository then please modify this file and the `_config.yml` file, first via the `after-fork.sh` script, eg...

 **Syntax Example**